MonetDB/MonetDB-PHP/protocol_doc/README.md

 ## 3.2.
 The Merovingian redirect

-The `Merovingian redirect` can be a real redirect, when the client is asked for connecting to a new host and port, but this case is not well documented and depend of special server configurations, therefore it will be ignored in this document.
+The `Merovingian redirect` can be a real redirect, when the client is asked for connecting to a new host and port.
+For this see an example in section [Redirect](#51-redirect---).

 A more common case of the `Merovingian redirect` is a request for the repetition of the authentication process.
 It happens in the existing TCP connection.
 No new connections are created.
 This repetition is